Joint Problems in Learning Multiple Dynamical Systems

 \subsection{Clustering with LDS Assumptions}

 The problem of clustering of time series is relevant in many fields, including \cite{reviewmulti,WARRENLIAO20051857} applications in Bioinformatics, Multimedia, Robotics, Climate, and Finance.
 There are a variety of existing methods, including those based on (Fast) Discrete Fourier Transforms (FFTs), Wavelet Transforms, Discrete Cosine Transformations, Singular Value Decomposition, Levenshtein distance, and Dynamic Time Warping (DTW).
-We compare our method with the FFT- and DTW-based methods below.
+We compare our method with the FFT- and DTW-based methods.

-There are a number of methods that combine the ideas of system identification and clustering, sometimes providing tools for clustering time series generated by LDSs, similar to our paper.
-With three related papers at ICML 2023, perhaps this could even be seen as a hot topic.
+Many methods combine the ideas of system identification and clustering, sometimes providing tools for clustering time series generated by LDSs, similar to our paper.
+With three related papers at ICML 2023, this could be seen as a hot topic.
 We stress that neither of the papers has formulated the problem as either a mixed-integer program or an NCPOP, or attempted to solve the joint problem without decomposition into multiple steps, which necessarily restricts both the quality of the solutions one can obtain in practice, as well as the strength of the guarantees that can be obtained in theory.